bsdimp/freebsd-git-docs/MFC.md

 When committing source commits to stable and releng branches, we have the following goals:

-1. Clearly mark direct commits distinct from commits that merge a change from another branch
+1. Clearly mark direct commits distinct from commits that land a change from another branch
 2. Avoid introducing known breakage into stable and releng branches
-3. Allow developers to determine which changes have or have not been merged from one branch to another
+3. Allow developers to determine which changes have or have not been landed from one branch to another

 With subversion, we used the following practices to achieve these goals: